mdvkmd/amigoscode/README.md

 # amigoscode
-This repo was used to learnig GIT
+This repo was used to learning GIT